It's Rush Limbaugh, The Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 The reason that they are so poor is the local government's mindset.

-I would be beating a dead horse to recall Thomas Lifson's comparison to Houston and New Orleans.
+I would be beating a dead horse.

-They're you know the libs and the conservatives in this country uh have a big argument going about what's the best way to provide uh the most for the most.
+You know, the Libs and the conservatives in this country uh, have a big argument going about what's the best way to to provide the most for the most, and we believe it's entrepreneurial capitalism.

-We believe that that's the simple best way to more prosperity for more people.
+We believe that that's the simple, best way to more prosperity for more people.

 Liberals don't like that because there is a disparity.

-Some don't have ambition, some don't have the same abilities, some don't have access to whatever they need, education, what have you.
+Some don't do as well as others, some don't have ambitions, some don't have the same abilities, some don't have access to whatever they need education, what have you?

 And so the welfare state was meant to come over and pick up the slack.